 South Africa Site

-The National Institute for Communicable Diseases (NICD), in partnership with the Chris Hani Baragwanath Hospital, will support the establishment of CHAMPS in South Africa.
+The Medical Research Council, Respiratory and Meningeal Pathogens Research Unit (RMPRU) the Wits Health Consortium of the University of the Witwatersrand, in collaboration with the National Institute for Communicable Diseases (NICD), will support the establishment of CHAMPS in South Africa.

 Soweto, a township of Johannesburg, South Africa, has a population of more than 1.2 million people.
 It is one of the most economically disadvantaged areas of Johannesburg, with high unemployment and significant health challenges.

 The Soweto area is served by the Chris Hani Baragwanath Hospital, the largest in the southern hemisphere.
 The hospital sees approximately 24,000 births per year – the majority of Soweto’s 28,000 annual births.
 Throughout South Africa, pregnant women and children under the age of 18 receive free medical care.